Bird of Paradise Root Rot — Saving the Fleshy Root System

 Dense soil compaction preventing drainage in an aging pot

 Bird of Paradise roots are aggressive enough to compact potting mix over 3–5 years, turning well-draining soil into an almost clay-like mass with poor permeability.
 The surface may appear to drain normally while the center of the pot stays waterlogged for weeks after each watering.
-Plants in soil that has not been refreshed for many years are at elevated risk of root rot even if watering frequency appears correct.
+Plants in soil that has not been refreshed for many years are at elevated risk of root rot even if watering frequency appears correct, because the problem is the soil's structure rather than how often it is being watered.

 How to Fix It